gibr098/Iot-Group-Project/Evaluation.md

 Our system is entirely located within an already built place and so is natural to think that the energy supply of the building will also power up our system.
 * **GOAL** What is ultimately our objective?
-   * We want to be sure that the deploymento of the sistem in the entire building (and not only in a single room) costs as low as possible in terms of power consumption and maintainance.
+   * We want to be sure that the deployment of the sistem in the entire building (and not only in a single room) costs as low as possible in terms of power consumption and maintainance.

 ## End-user point of view
 ### How we intend to evaluate the user experience